Nafissatou Thiam: Senior career

 At the 2022 World Athletics Championships held in Eugene, Oregon, Thiam claimed her second world gold medal on 18 July with a total of 6947 points.

-On 3 March 2023, at the European Indoor Championships in Istanbul, she broke the pentathlon world record set in the same Ataköy Arena back in 2012 by Ukraine’s Nataliya Dobrynska (5013 points), totalling a score of 5055 points.
+On 3 March 2023, at the European Indoor Championships in Istanbul, she broke the pentathlon world record set in the same Ataköy Arena back in 2012 by Ukraine's Nataliya Dobrynska (5013 points), totalling a score of 5055 points.
 With her third European indoor title, Thiam became the most successful female pentathlete in history of this championships.
 Injury, however, thwarted her capacity to defend her World Championships title, and in her absence Johnson-Thompson won her own second World title.

 At the 2024 Paris Olympic game, for the first time in several years both Thiam and Johnson-Thompson reached the start line fit and healthy.
 Over the course of the two days, Thiam overcame an average high jump performance to retain once more her Olympic heptathlon title in a close contest, finishing 40 points ahead of her long-time rival who took silver.
 In doing so, she became the first athlete to win 3 consecutive Olympic gold medals in heptathlon.

 Training and personal life

 Thiam is a member of RFCL Athlétisme, an athletics club operating under the aegis of the Technical and Sports Department of the Royal Football Club de Liège.
 She was coached by Belgian former decathlete Roger Lespagnard for 14 years but she put an end to their collaboration in October 2022.

 Besides being a professional athlete, Thiam studied geography at the University of Liège.
 "I like climatology, I like geomorphology – how the earth is shaped by rivers.
 A lot of subjects, like a heptathlon.
 Maybe that's why I love it." she said.
-She graduated from university with a bachelor degree in September 2019.
+She graduated from university with a bachelor's degree in September 2019.

 Thiam is a UNICEF Goodwill Ambassador for UNICEF Belgium.